ChristopherRWilliams/Oliktok_Point_KAZR_spectra/README.md

 Author: 	Christopher R. Williams
 Updated: 	01-August-2018

 This repository processes vertically pointing radar Doppler velocity spectra and estimates high-order moments of multiple peaks.
-The processing is described in the manuscript “Clutter Mitigation, Multiple Peaks, and High-Order Spectral Moments in 35-GHz Vertically Pointing Radar Velocity Spectra”, submitted to Atmospheric Measurement Techniques, amt-2018-66).As an overview, this processing performs:
+The processing is described in the manuscript “Clutter Mitigation, Multiple Peaks, and High-Order Spectral Moments in 35-GHz Vertically Pointing Radar Velocity Spectra”, submitted to Atmospheric Measurement Techniques (amt-2018-66).As an overview, this processing performs:
   1. Remove ground clutter in velocity spectra
   2. Estimate multiple peaks and high order moments
   3. Average velocity spectra into 15-s intervals